Who We Are

 When I turned 18, I moved to the United States to attend architecture school and met Dan shortly after.
 In the middle of my studies, Haiti was devastated by the massive earthquake that shook the country in 2010.
 It left a scar on my country and in my heart.
 I felt hopeless, far away and disconnected from my friends and family back home.
 It was then that I realized I did not want to waste my life sitting behind a desk.
 I had to do something more, not only for my country but for all those suffering.
 I needed to travel, see and learn all that I could about the world, so that I could one day use that acquired knowledge to help change the world for the better.

-Dan and I often joke about how different our childhoods were, yet they led us both to the same place in time.
-From there, our existence merged.
-One thing was certain, we both dreamt a bigger world existed than the one we grew up in and longed to see it for ourselves.
+As one aspect of life snowballs into the next, it is often hard to delineate where one ends and the next begins.
+I suppose you could say our journey started in college where we met.
+Looking back, we often joke about how different our childhoods were, yet they led us both to the same place in time.
+From there, our existence merged and one thing was certain, we both dreamt a bigger world existed than the one we grew up in and longed to see it for ourselves.